-Marital Property vs. Non-Marital Property
+Marital Property vs. Non-Marital Property in Chicago

 Marital property can be several things, such as land, money, and debt.
 However, not all things acquired during a marriage until the date of separation are marital or joint property.